 return output

-5.938 μs (0 allocations: 0 bytes)
+end@btime foo($v,$w,$x,$y) 5.938 μs (0 allocations: 0 bytes)

-To understand this, note that bounds checking is essentially a conditional statement, where the iteration is executed only if all indices are within range.
+The performance advantages of @inbounds come not only from eliminating bounds checking itself, but also from giving the compiler more freedom to implement additional optimizations.
+This is because bounds checking is essentially a conditional statement, where the iteration is executed only if all indices are within range.
 As we'll see in the next sections, conditional statements limit the compiler's ability to apply the so-called SIMD instructions, which are a form of parallelism within a single core.

 x = rand(1_000)